DIY Easter Craft Pillow

 And can I just say that I really love this pillow?

-What is Free Motion Embroidery?
+What is Free-Motion Embroidery?

 Free motion machine embroidery is a type of sewing that you do on a regular sewing machine but you can move the material in any direction while sewing it on your machine.
 Normally when you sew, the machine automatically moves the fabric forward.
-When you sew free motion embroidery, you get to move the fabric so you determine exactly where you want to sew.
-You can move sideways, forward, backward and create any shape you want.
+When you sew free-motion embroidery, you get to move the fabric so you determine exactly where you want to sew.
+You can move sideways, forward, and backward and create any shape you want.
 All you need is a quilting foot (and the ability to lower the “feed dogs” on your sewing machine).

 The free-motion quilting foot, sometimes called a darning foot, is designed so that the sewing machine needle passes through a small ring on the foot.
 Instead of hopping, these feet float over the fabric without providing pressure.
 The Foot releases the fabric when the needle is in the up position, allowing you to move the fabric freely.

-All you need is the free motion foot for your machine.
+All you need is the free-motion foot for your machine.
 This foot may vary based on your type of machine but I linked a “universal” one.

 I read a lot about lowering the “feed dogs” on your machine when stitching free-motion embroidery.
 Feed dogs are the little teeth on your sewing machine that feed your fabric evenly through the machine.
 These teeth are extremely important because they help us produce perfectly spaced, even stitches whenever we sew garments, piece quilts, or applique shapes on our machine.
 Most people recommend that you lower the feed dogs for free-motion embroidery.

 For this pillow, I lowered the feed dogs using a lever on my machine and it worked great.
 If you don’t have the option to lower them, you can use a Quilting Slider Mat instead.

 If you are enjoying my blog, you can sign up to receive my blog updates here. .